dober-man/f5-agility-labs-waf/docs/class6/module2/module2.rst

 **Disclaimer**: The tool is not testing whether the application itself is vulnerable and also tests only a subset of attacks.
 The tool tries to test the WAF security policy level, and is not a replacement for a vulnerability scanner assessment.

-If after Agility you would like to use the f5 WAF tester, you can find the repoository here:
+If you would like to see the GitHub repository for the tester, it can be found here:

 https://github.com/f5devcentral/f5-waf-tester